adonev/WrittenOral/resources.md

 ### Other Resources
 * _The Elements of Style,_ by Strunk and White.
 A classic style manual, and a good way to revise English grammar.
 Freely available from a number of sources including [Project Gutenberg](http://www.gutenberg.org/ebooks/37134).
-* _Style: Lessons in Clarity and Grace,_ by Joseph M. Williams and Joseph Bizup.
-12th Ed.
+* [_Style: Lessons in Clarity and Grace](https://www.amazon.com/Style-Lessons-Joseph-M-Williams-ebook/dp/B084BY6R32/),_ by Joseph M. Williams and Joseph Bizup.
+13th Ed.
 Recommended because you will want to refer to this text over and over in the future.
 * _Handbook of Writing for the Mathematical Sciences,_ by Nicholas J. Higham.
 Available [online](https://epubs.siam.org/doi/book/10.1137/1.9780898719550) at with an NYU connection.